Himani-Jain/Rent-Vehicles-Website-/README.md

 # Rent-Vehicles-Website-
-This website is created for vehicle renting purposes .
-The front end is using HTML , CSS , JavaScript and Bootstrap .
-The back end is using php and mysql .
+This website is created for the purpose of renting vehicles.
+For the front end we have used HTML , CSS , JavaScript and Bootstrap.
+For the back end we have used php and mysql.
 We have used Xampp server to run this website.